telerik/blazor-docs/components/listbox/toolbar.md

 | Transfer All From | `<ListBoxToolBarTransferAllFromTool />` | [`OnTransfer`]({%slug listbox-events%}#ontransfer) | Moves all items from the connected ListBox component to the current one. |
 | Remove | `<ListBoxToolBarRemoveTool />` | [`OnRemove`]({%slug listbox-events%}#onremove) | Removes the selected item(s). |

->tip The descriptions above mention the typical user operation that each button implies.
+The descriptions above mention the typical user operation that each button implies.
 However, the exact operation depends entirely on the business requirements and event handler implementation.
 For example:
->

 * Clicking on the Remove button can apply custom disabled styling to an item, instead of removing it.
 The app may also prevent selection of this item through the [ListBox `SelectedItemsChanged` event]({%slug listbox-events%}#selecteditemschanged).
 * Transferred items can be copied to another ListBox component, rather than moved.
 * Reordered non-adjacent items can be moved with or without the gap between them.